 I can’t believe I haven’t shared this Eggless Waffles recipe with you before!!
 These waffles are a staple around our house.
 I make them so often that I can almost do it with my eyes closed.

 These waffles have such a rich, buttery flavor!
-They are golden, slightly crispy edges, fluffy on the inside.
+They are golden, have slightly crispy edges, and are fluffy on the inside.

 They’re VERY close, in taste and texture, to their counterpart with eggs.
 Plus, I use mostly pantry staples, so you don’t have to run to your nearest gourmet/healthy store to get the ingredients.